vix-4800/Fusor/README.md

 The application stores your list of projects and, for each project, its own settings such as PHP binary, Docker compose files, container name and server port in `~/.fusor_config.json` under the `project_settings` key.
-The currently selected project is remembered as well, so everything is restored automatically when the application starts.
+The currently selected project is remembered as well, and switching the active project refreshes the Settings tab automatically so everything is restored when the application starts.

 ## Running